 Statistics Canada publishes the results of its surveys in many formats.
 To find all the documents related to this survey, follow the links below and type the name of the survey in the search engine located at the left of your screen to filter the results.

 Data: You will find tables, profiles of a community or region, thematic maps, public use microdata files, and data visualization tools.

 Analysis: You will have direct access to Stats in brief (e.g., releases from The Daily, fact sheets), articles and reports, and journals and periodicals.

-- Questionnaires, definitions, data sources and methods: survey number 5236
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 5236